 Yes, there is such a thing as too much folate, even methylfolate.

 A mistake I often encounter is women who found out they have an MTHFR gene variation, and then their practitioner told them to take an astronomic amount of folate – like 10 to 15 milligrams – without any guidance on how to evaluate the dosage.
 There are important steps and considerations BEFORE taking folate, especially high dosages.

 Monitoring homocysteine has simply not yet been integrated into standard gynecological or prenatal care.
 It should be.

 In the meantime, it is up to you to request that your homocysteine be checked and to then modify your dose of folate and B vitamins to ensure that you have enough (but not too much) for your body and baby.

 For help with address these 3 common and often overlooked underlying causes for not getting pregnant, or for having a miscarriage, please reach out to my office to find out how we can work together.
 You can check out my Women’s Wellness and Fertility Program which includes the health panels mentioned in this article, as well as follow up sessions with me to guide you along the way.

-For more assistance to address leaky gut, consider joining my Healing Leaky Gut Group Course.
-It includes a food panel, 30-minute session with me, as well as group classes to help you implement my protocol.
+For more assistance to address leaky gut, consider joining my Healing Leaky Gut with Dr. Doni (Online Course).
+It includes a food panel, 30-minute session with me, as well as help for implementing my protocol.